 49ers will host top-ranked Cougars in the Gold Mine on Saturday

-Before his return to Long Beach State, Knipe guided the U.S. to the quarterfinals of the 2012 Olympic Games in London.
-The Americans advanced to the knockout round after finishing first in Pool B, which also featured Brazil and Russia, who were ranked No. 1 and No. 2 in the world, respectively.
+Before his return to the Beach, Knipe was the head coach of the U.S. Men’s National Team.
+He guided the Americans to the quarterfinals of the 2012 Olympic Games in London as they advanced to the knockout round after finishing first in Pool B, which also featured Brazil and Russia, who were ranked No. 1 and No. 2 in the world, respectively.

 In 2009, his final season before his three-year leave of absence, Knipe led Long Beach State to the MPSF Tournament.
 Dean Bittner was a first-team All-America selection, while Dustin Watten garnered second-team recognition.
 It was the 10th time in program history that more than one LBSU player earned AVCA All-America honors in a season.
 Bittner, Watten and Dan Alexander were also named to the All-MPSF team.

-In 2008, with a 23-7 overall record (18-4 MPSF), Long Beach State finished in a tie for first place in the conference and secured an at-large berth to the NCAA Final Four.
-The season marked the fourth time in a five-year span that LBSU hit the 20-win plateau.
+In 2008, with a 23-7 overall record (18-4 MPSF), Long Beach State finished in a tie for first place in the conference and secured an at-large berth to the NCAA Championships.
+The season marked the fourth time in a five-year span that the Beach hit the 20-win plateau.
 The 49ers collected numerous postseason accolades as Paul Lotman was selected as the AVCA National Player of the Year.
 Lotman and Dan Alexander were also first-team All-Americans, while Dean Bittner garnered second-team honors.
 In addition, Lotman, Alexander, Bittner and Mike Klipsch were chosen to the All-MPSF team with Klipsch being tabbed the freshman of the year.

 From 2004-06, Knipe’s squad consistently found itself at the top of the conference.
 In 2004, Long Beach State finished with a 28-7 record and advanced to the finals of both the MPSF Tournament and the NCAA Championships.
-A total of four players received All-America distinction, including three first-team selections -- Tyler Hildebrand, Scott Touzinsky and David Lee.
+A total of four players received All-America distinction, including three first-team selections - Tyler Hildebrand, Scott Touzinsky and David Lee.
 Jeff Wootton was also a Volleyball Magazine All-American.